rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

   - This produces the stage1 compiler
 - Build libstd using the stage1 compiler (cannot use incremental)

-This final product (stage1 compiler + libs build using that compiler) is what you need to build other rust programs.
+This final product (stage1 compiler + libs built using that compiler) is what you need to build other rust programs.

 Note that the command includes the `-i` switch.
 This enables incremental compilation.
 This will be used to speed up the first two steps of the process: